Important Safety Information

 Bone, joint, or muscle pain.
 Some people who take Prolia® develop severe bone, joint, or muscle pain.

-Before taking Prolia®, tell your doctor if you:
+Before taking Prolia®, tell your doctor about all of your medical conditions, including if you:

 - Take the medicine XGEVA® (denosumab)